 A vacuum cleaner with a brush attachment can be used to clean your rush seats for regular maintenance.
 Use a damp cloth or toothbrush to clean stubborn dirt.
 For thorough cleaning use a mild solution of soap and water.
 Please be gentle, too vigorous of brushing can lead to damage.
 Do not hose down or immerse in water.

 Leather is a soft porous material that is sometimes uncoated and can easily absorb liquids and oily substances.
 Avoid saturating the leather with lotion or water for a long period of time.
 Care for leather by dusting and lightly vacuuming.
 Maintain leathers by keeping them away from direct sunlight and heating vents.
-Leathers are a natural, “living” material that breathe and move as they wear.
 We recommend that stained or soiled leathers be professionally cleaned.

 Vellum is a natural parchment produced from calfskin, lambskin, or kidskin.
 As it is a skin, there exist naturally occurring variations in pattern, color, and texture, which may be noticeable in side by side panels.
 A clear coat of sealant is added to protect the vellum from normal use.
 Care for vellum by wiping gently with a damp to dry soft cloth, making sure that the skin is completely dried.
 Maintain vellum by keeping it away from direct sunlight and heating vents.
-Vellum is a natural, “living” material and breathes and moves as it wears.
-Vellum may also darken over time.
+Vellum may darken over time.
 We recommend that stained or soiled vellum be professionally cleaned.

 As stone is a natural material, markings and color will vary.
 Stone tops are sealed or polished to be stain resistant.
 Many common foods and drinks contain acids that will etch or dull the surface of many stones.
 Use placemats or felt spots under china, ceramics, silver, or any other objects that might scratch the surface.
 Clean stone surfaces with a soft cloth and a few drops of stone soap or a light detergent combined with warm water.
 Too much cleanser or soap may leave a film or cause streaks.
 Rinse the surface thoroughly after cleaning and dry with a soft cloth.
 For spills, blot with a soft cloth immediately to prevent the stain from being absorbed by the stone.
 Flush with water and mild soap and rinse well.
 Dry the area with a soft cloth.
 We recommend that a stone cleaner or refinisher professionally clean stained or soiled stone.